Pithaya/spicetify-apps-dist/README.md

 The custom app allows you to see a visualization of the jukebox's progress through the song.

 Holding the `SHIFT` key allows you to keep repeating a part of the song by "jumping" through edges linking the same beats.

+## Known issues

+-   Audio lag when jumping between parts of the song
+-   Jukebox "freezing" and getting out of sync
+-   Songs getting stuck in short loops due to issues with the graph generation
+-   Playbar button not correctly synced with the current state of the jukebox

+## Upcoming features

+-   More graph interactivity
+-   Settings menu